MarinBernard/cvc/README.md

 Example: `@LABEL=Deutsche Grammophon`

+### The @MEDIUMTYPE inclusion directive
+This directive allows to include a CVC file from the `CFG_IncludePath_MEDIUMTYPE` directory.
+Those files describe types of audio media.

+Example: `@MEDIUMTYPE=CDDA`

 ### The @MUSICALERA inclusion directive
 This directive allows to include a CVC file from the `CFG_IncludePath_MUSICALERA` directory.
 Those files describe musical eras.